mearashadowfax/GuardianVPN/README.md

 Start the bot in Telegram by searching for the bot name and clicking on the `Start` button

 **Note: By default, this project uses PiVPN to configure a VPN server and Pi-Hole for network-wide ad-blocking.
 However, the code can be modified to include other desired options.**

+**Note: If you install PiVPN, some commands may require root privileges.
+You have two options:
+• Run commands as root.
+• Use `sudo` with `pexpect`.
+Uncomment relevant code in `bot.py` and provide your sudo password if necessary.
+This option is specific to PiVPN installation and may not be needed on all systems.**

 ## Payment Options